 Signia also says that it uses your phone’s accelerometer, via their myControl mobile app, to assist in providing optimal hearing performance even when you are moving about.

 The full range of hearing aid styles are available from Signia.
 This includes receiver-in-the-canal, behind-the-ear, and custom hearing aid styles.
 Signia has its regional office in Milton, Queensland.

-The Signia range of devices include all the features we’ve come to expect from digital hearing aids including; built in lithium-ion rechargeable batteries, Bluetooth connectivity, telecoil, up to 48 channels of audio processing, easy volume and program controls for up to 6 customisable programs, programs for tinnitus relief, excellent water and dust protection (IP rating) and a 3 year manufactures warranty.
+The Signia range of devices includes all the features we’ve come to expect from digital hearing aids including; built-in lithium-ion rechargeable batteries, Bluetooth connectivity, telecoil, up to 48 channels of audio processing, easy volume and program controls for up to 6 customisable programs, programs for tinnitus relief, excellent water and dust protection (IP rating) and a 3 year manufactures warranty.
 Signia apps provide personalised control of your hearing aids, allowing you to make program and volume adjustments quickly and discretely.
-Telehealth is supported by Signia through the Signia app allowing you to received follow-up support and consultations from us without having to visit the clinic.
+Telehealth is supported by Signia through the Signia app allowing you to receive follow-up support and consultations from us without having to visit the clinic.

-The comprehensive depth of hearing aid styles, features and accessories means that Signia should be considered as part of the solutions for unilateral and bilateral sufferers of hearing loss.
+The comprehensive depth of hearing aid styles, features and accessories mean that Signia should be considered as part of the solutions for unilateral and bilateral sufferers of hearing loss.

 Signia hearing aids are distributed in Australia via independent clinics such as A Better Ear, as well as through some major Australian chain clinics.

 Consult your private health insurance to see if your child is eligible for a rebate.
 Talk to your family doctor to find out if Medicare rebates are available.